-So here's your assignment for today.
+So here’s your invitation for today.
 I want you to make three lists with the help of those that know you best.

-- The second list I want you to make is the list of your hard skills.
+- Make a list of your hard skills.
 These are teachable and measurable skills like web design, crocheting, soccer, or playing the piano.

-- The third list you need to make is a list of things you are passionate about.
+- Make a list of things you are passionate about.
 What is something you currently love doing?
-What would make you get out of bed in the morning?
-Excited and ready to go?
+What would make you get out of bed in the morning excited and ready to go?

-Once you've built your three lists.
-Ponder and pray about where all three could intersect.
-How could you pursue a passion while using your heart and soft skills?
+Once you’ve built your three lists, ponder and pray about where all three could intersect.
+How could you pursue a passion while using your hard and soft skills?